Great house (pueblo): History and purpose

 Great house construction flourished during the late 11th and early 12th centuries, and may have begun as early as 800.
 Mesa Verdeans usually built their great houses on the site of older villages.
 The earliest examples of structures similar to great houses have been found along the Mimbres River in New Mexico.

 Archeologists differ as to their purpose, but they might have been residences for large numbers of people, or ceremonial centers that only priests occupied.
 Archeologist Stephen H. Lekson has proposed that they might have been the palaces of Puebloan royalty, particularly those found at Chaco Canyon.
 Additionally, Chaco Canyon area was a regional trading center and approximately half of the total area of the structures were storage rooms.

 Ruins of walls of ancient Pueblo structure from El Morro National Monument.

 Pueblo Bonito, showing construction of walls.

 Design

 Spaces were generally divided into four sections aligned with the cardinal directions, which held religious significance.
 The great houses at Pueblo Alto were aligned along a north–south axis.
 Entrances to structures were generally south or southeast facing.
 This provided shade from summer sun and warmth from winter sun.
-The back of the buildings were joined together with a large wall to provide shelter from wind.
+The back of the buildings were joined with a large wall to provide shelter from wind.
 At the center of the structure was a plaza, meant to serve as a community center.
 Great house complexes are also characterized by earthen berms and formal road segments.

 Structures utilized thick walls, small entrances, and small windows to help protect inhabitants in an arid environment.
 Walls were constructed with stone and adobe plaster.
 Roofs were made from timber and have decayed faster than the walls that supported them.